 The consolidated financial statements of the Company have been prepared on a going concern basis, which contemplates the realization of assets and the discharge of liabilities in the normal course of business.
 Cash and cash equivalents on hand were \$4.8 million as of December 31, 2022, compared to \$10.7 million as of December 31, 2021.
 The Company has historically incurred losses and negative cashflows from operations.
-As of December 31, 2022, the Company also had an accumulated deficit of \$139.3 million, negative working capital of \$0.4 million and stockholders' deficit of \$43.6 million.
+As of December 31, 2022, the Company also had an accumulated deficit of \$1393 million, negative working capital of \$0.4 million and stockholders' deficit of \$43.6 million.
 The Company is dependent on additional fundraising in order to sustain its ongoing operations.
 Based on current operating levels, the Company will need to raise additional funds in the next twelve months by selling additional equity or incurring debt.
 These factors raise substantial doubt about the Company's ability to continue as a going concern for the twelve months from the date of this report.

 On April 20, 2021, the Company secured up to \$10.0 million in financing of Machine-as-a-Service ("MAAS") subscriptions.
 This agreement enables the Company to quickly offset the up-front costs associated with building and deploying ASRs by accelerating collection of its accounts receivable.
 In 2022, the Company also began working with a second source for order financing for its ASRs to supplement its ability to finance its backlog.
 The Company's Regulation A Offering terminated on April 21, 2021, generating additional cash proceeds, net of issuance costs, of \$18.8 million as of December 31, 2021.
 During the fourth quarter of 2021, the Company received proceeds of \$9.6 million from the issuance of additional Convertible Notes containing the same terms and conditions as previously issued Convertible Notes and Warrants, as amended.
 In connection with its listing on the Nasdaq Global Market on January 27, 2022, the Company completed its Regulation A Offering on January 26, 2022, issuing 2,236,619 shares of Class A Common Stock and generating net proceeds of approximately \$20.2 million.
-Following the Company's listing on Nasdaq on January 27, 2022, in April 2022, Knightscope established a \$100 million committed equity facility with B. Riley Principal Capital, LLC, enabling the Company to access capital in its discretion, as required, subject to market conditions.
+Following the Company's listing on Nasdaq on January 27, 2022, the Company conditions.
 After the Class A Common Stock had been listed for a year, the Company filed a registration statement for up to \$20 million for an At the Market Offering agreement on February 1, 2023 with H.C.
 Wainwright & Co., LLC.
-This facility provides the Company with additional access to capital, as needed, subject to market conditions.
+This facility privides the Company with additional access to capital, as needed, subject to warket conditions.
 The Company's projected cash flows are subject to various risks and uncertainties, and the unavailability or inadequacy of financing to meet future capital needs could force it to modify, curtail, delay, or suspend some or all aspects of its planned operations or discontinue operations completely.
-Management's plans include seeking addi
+Management's plans include seeking additional financing, such as issuances of equity and issuances of debt and/or convertible debt instruments.
+Sales of additional equity securities, convertible debt and/or warants by the Company coul